×

 All about Variolite and Mudstone Properties

 Know all about Variolite and Mudstone properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite belongs to Igneous Rocks while Mudstone belongs to Sedimentary Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Mudstone is Clastic.
 Variolite appears Dull and Soft and Mudstone appears Rough and Dull.
-The luster of Variolite is not available while that of Mudstone is dull.
+The luster of Variolite is while that of Mudstone is dull.
 Variolite is available in black, brown, light to dark grey colors whereas Mudstone is available in black, blue, brown, green, grey, orange, red, white, yellow colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Mudstone are creating artwork, pottery.